Beyond Top Activations: Efficient and Reliable Crowdsourced Evaluation of Automated Interpretability: Related Work

-\textbf{CLIP based methods:} Finally, papers such as CLIP-Dissect(CD) \cite{oikarinen2023clip} and FALCON \cite{kalibhat2023identifying} have proposed methods that don't require labeled concept information by relying on supervision from multimodal models such as CLIP \cite{radford2021learning}.
+\textbf{CLIP-based methods:} Finally, papers such as CLIP-Dissect(CD) \cite{oikarinen2023clip} and FALCON \cite{kalibhat2023identifying} have proposed methods that don't require labeled concept information by relying on supervision from multimodal models such as CLIP \cite{radford2021learning}.
 Linear Explanations (LE) \cite{oikarinen2024linear} proposes to explain polysemantic neurons as a linear combination of concepts, such as "$3 \times \text{dog} + 2\times \text{cat}$".
-To learn these explanations, they either utilize class labels from the dataset - LE(label) - or pseudo-labels from SigLIP \cite{zhai2023sigmoid} - LE(SigLIP).
+To obtain these explanations, the authors utilize either the class labels from the dataset which gives the explanations denoted as LE(label), or pseudo-labels from SigLIP \cite{zhai2023sigmoid} gives gives the explanation denoted as LE(SigLIP).